spothero/eng-mgr-take-home-challenge/README.md

 Although it's not required, if you have time, we would love to see:

 * Automated tests for your solution,
-* Dockerizing the API project and adding it to `docker-compose`.
+* A Dockerfile to run the API project in Docker, maybe expanding our [docker-compose.yml](/docker-compose.yml) with it.